apoorvpatne10/Polls-via-django/README.md

-# Django-based Poll's appMade some minor changes again to test some things out.----____----
+# Django-based Poll's appA reimplementation of previous Poll's app.
+Django is lit.